 Barnes Bridge Ladies Rowing Club needs to gather and use certain information about individual people.
-These can include members, coaches, volunteers, suppliers and other people the organisation has a relationship with or may need to contact from time to time.
+These can include members, coaches, volunteers, suppliers and other people with whom the organisation has a relationship or whom the club may need to contact from time to time.

-This data protection policy ensures that Barnes Bridge Rowing Club:
+This policy ensures that Barnes Bridge Ladies Rowing Club:

-- Protects the rights of members, partners and suppliers
+- Protects the rights of members, partners, suppliers and other contacts

-- Is open about how it stores and processes individual’s data
+- Is open about how it stores and processes personal data

 DATA PROTECTION LAW

-Here at Barnes Bridge Ladies Rowing Club we take your privacy seriously and will only use your personal information to run the membership list, for the committee and coaches to store and access performance data.
-We follow the data Protection Act at all times when asking for or handling your information including: personal data shall be processed fairly and lawfully.
-Data is processed only for the purpose(s) for which it was collected.
-Data is accurate and kept up to date.
+Barnes Bridge Ladies Rowing Club takes privacy seriously and follows the Data Protection Act when asking for or handling your information including: personal data shall be processed fairly and lawfully; data is processed only for the purpose(s) for which it was collected; data is accurate and kept up to date.

 WHAT DO YOU DO WITH THE PERSONAL DATA?

-We may share your information with our funders (Civil Service Sports & Leisure – CSSC) or potential funders, such as our bank and with our professional advisors who have a reasonable need to see it.
+We may share your information with our funders (Civil Service Sports Council – CSSC) or potential funders, such as our bank and with our professional advisors who have a reasonable need to see it.

 We may disclose your information to enforcement authorities if asked to do so, or to a third party in the context of actual or threatened legal proceedings or if otherwise required to do so by law.

-Everyone who works for or with the Barnes Bridge Ladies Rowing Club has some responsibility for ensuring date is collected, stored and handled appropriately as well as processed in line with this policy and data protection principles.
+Everyone who works for or volunteers with the Barnes Bridge Ladies Rowing Club has some responsibility for ensuring data is collected, stored and handled appropriately and in line with this policy and data protection principles.
 However, the committee is ultimately responsible for ensuring that the club meets its legal obligations.

-The only people able to access data covered by this policy should be those who need it for their work.
+Those working with club data should access and use it only as needed to carry out their club responsibilities; as far as possible the club will restrict access to personal data via systems controls but this may not be feasible for all roles.
 Data should not be shared informally nor disclosed to unauthorised people.
 Data should be regularly reviewed and updated.
 The club will provide training to anyone who wishes to understand their responsibilities when handling data.

 When data is stored on paper, it should be kept in a secure place (locked drawer or filing cabinet) where unauthorised people cannot see it.
 Data printouts should be shredded and disposed of securely when no longer required.

 When data is stored electronically, it must be protected from unauthorised access, accidental deletion and malicious hacking attempts.
-Data should be protected by strong passwords, backed up frequently and not saved directly to laptops or other mobile devices like tablets or smart phones.
+Data should be protected by strong passwords, backed up frequently and not saved directly on laptops or other mobile devices like tablets or smartphones.

-When working with personal data, ensure the screens of the computer are always locked with left unattended, when data is being transferred electronically, it must be encrypted and copies of personal data should not be saved to their own computers.
+When working with personal data, computer screens must always be locked when left unattended.
+Data which is transferred electronically must be encrypted or password protected, and copies of personal data should not be saved to personal computers.

 We are the organisers of the annual Pairs Head race on the river Thames and collect data from participants for this event.
 This policy also applies to the data collected for this event.